DUKE GEOLOGICAL LABORATORY

 Geology, Mines, and Minerals of Connecticut

-Geologist Charles Merguerian spoke to the Nassau Mineralogical Club in early May 2000 on the topic "Geology, Mines, and Minerals of Connecticut".
-Having spent over twenty five years mapping the bedrock geology of western Connecticut and having developed and promoted more outlandish, baseless hypotheses per square mile than any living geologist, CM was uniquely qualified to lead this discussion.
+Geologist Charles Merguerian spoke to the Nassau Mineralogical Club in early June 2000 on the topic "Geology, Mines, and Minerals of Connecticut".
+Having spent over twenty-five years mapping the bedrock geology of western Connecticut and having developed and promoted more outlandish, baseless hypotheses per square mile than any living geologist, CM was uniquely qualified to lead this discussion.
 He shared tales of geology, "locality lore", mining history, obscure package store localities, and many other useful tidbits of information.
 Some of the kodachromes of the region's mineral specimens in his collection are shown above.
-This link will bring you to guidebooks on mineral collecting in Connecticut.
+As this lecture was not given with 35mm slides, a .pdf (11.5 Mb) of the lecture has been saved for posterity.

 10 March 2000